apache/druid/docs/multi-stage-query/reference.md

 ### `EXTERN` Function

-Use the `EXTERN` function to read external data or write to an external source.
+Use the `EXTERN` function to read external data or write to an external location.

 #### `EXTERN` as an input source